ls1intum/Artemis/docs/user/lti.rst

         :width: 700
         :alt: Moodle - Site Administration

 #.
 Enter Dynamic Registration URL: In the Manage Tools section, you will find a field labeled Tool URL.
-Paste the previously copied Dynamic Registration URL from Artemis into this field.
+Paste the Dynamic Registration URL provided by the instructor into this field.
 #.
 Initiate LTI Advantage Integration: After entering the URL, click on the Add LTI Advantage button.
 This action will begin the process of integrating Artemis with Moodle using the LTI 1.3 standard.

     .. figure:: lti/moodle_add_tool_url.png